 Ayurvedic name: Amli, Amlikaa, Suktaa, Chukraa, Chukrikaa, Chinchaa, Chandikaa, Tintidika.

 Unani: Tamar Hindi, Siddha/Tamil: Puli, Aanvilam, Properties and action of fruit pulp

 Rasa: Madhura, Amla, Kashaya, Guna: Guru, Ruksha, Sara, Virya: Ushna

 Vipaka: Amla, Karma: Bastishuuddhikara, Bhedi, ViÀ¶ambhi, Dipana, Hridya

-The root bark of tree is used in treatment of, ulcers amenorrhoea, gingivitis and asthma.
+The root bark of the tree is used in the treatment of, ulcers amenorrhoea, gingivitis and asthma.

 The pulp of tamarind fruit has cooling, laxative, digestive, antiscorbutic, carminative and anti-inflammatory properties.
 Fruit pulp is used in loss of appetite, bilious vomiting, fever,